Update from Portfolio Managers

 In times of inflation, investors must decide what to avoid as well as what to own.
 Speaking to the former, many investment classes previously viewed as safe, most notably cash and bonds, are almost certain to decline in value, perhaps substantially, especially when viewed in terms of purchasing power rather than notional price.
 Real estate investments are a mixed bag in inflationary times, depending on capital structure, lease terms and operating costs, not to mention the impact of work-from-home trends on office values and online shopping on shopping mall owners.
 Finally, companies with meaningful cost inputs (labor, energy and materials) and/or high required capital spending will see significant margin and return erosion if they are unable to pass along those higher costs to customers.
 (Given dollar appreciation, this is a particular worry for companies with lower-cost foreign competitors.)

 Turning from risk to opportunity, businesses whose revenue and prices go up with inflation faster than their costs can be very resilient.
 In the 1970s, for example, advertising firms significantly outperformed.
-Today’s equivalent of the Madison Avenue ad giants of that era are the great tech platforms, particularly Alphabet, Meta and Alibaba.
+Today’s equivalent of the Madison Avenue ad giants of that era are the great tech platforms, particularly Alphabet and Meta.
 Similarly, while Amazon will see some pressure from higher labor costs, its scale gives it a huge leg up on traditional retail competitors, while its high margin and inflation-protected advertising and cloud services businesses should continue to grow significantly.
 Finally, we should mention that the earnings of several of our financial holdings, including Bank of New York Mellon, American Express and our bank holdings, will all benefit from higher interest rates.